WORD ASSOCIATION GAME 5 February

 Take the first pile to the charity shop, or sell it on eBay, and have a real think about how likely you are to need the things in the second pile in the future.
 In order to effectively streamline your wardrobe, you may be better off keeping one or two of your favourite items and selling the rest.

 "I buy the majority of my clothes from charity shops.
 That way I can have labels and better quality clothes than I could afford new."

-"Look at your underwear, get measured for a bra, wear one that holds you properly, buy new pretty knickers and foundation undergarments if you stick out in places you do not want to."
+"Look at your underwear, get measured for a bra, wear one that holds you properly, and buy new pretty knickers and foundation undergarments if you stick out in places you do not want to."

 "A wrap or shift dress always looks good."

-There's a reason Diane Von Furstenberg's iconic style is still going strong today.
+There's a reason Diane von Furstenberg's iconic style is still going strong today.
 The wrap dress has really stood the test of time - and for good reason.
 It's an almost universally flattering shape that can be dressed up or down with complete ease.